- Deals by Store

 - Deals by category

 Last year, too late in life really, I discovered the amazing topical benefits of turmeric, which is strongly anti-inflammatory.
+This anti-inflammatory effect of turmeric can make it useful for myriad inflammatory conditions like eczema, acne, psoriasis, and pain.
 More and more, skincare companies are incorporating it in products that are very well received because they harness that anti-inflammatory effect.
 Here is a summary of what products seem best for which indications:

-For more information as to how to use the Glow oil (or the Advanced Clinicals oil) in combination with other fantastic serums and moisturizers from Amazon, check out the routine I outline in this blog post.
+For more information as to how to use the Glow oil in combination with other fantastic serums and moisturizers from Amazon, check out the routine I outline in this blog post.

 Turmeric is anti-inflammatory in itself, and can help reduce pain in itself.
 But if you mix with 2 other products, Penetrex, a powerful anti-inflammatory formulation, and magnesium oil (a muscle relaxant), the results are near miraculous, or at least, they have been for me.
 See directions in greater detail in this blog post.